MetPX/sarracenia/_sources/How2Guides/v2ToSr3.rst.txt

  * often paired with download\_something plugins where a partial message is built with the poll and the download one is specialized to to the actual download.

+There is a common pattern in v2 polls where, rather than querying a remote server to find out what new products are available, in sr3 we have the concept of a scheduled flow, where there is a fixed list of requests done periodically.
+See `Scheduled Flow` for more on that.
+For typical polls, the migration to sr3 follows:

 v3: define poll in a flowcb class.